 This article deals principally with the management of sports injuries in primary care.
 Management in secondary care is increasingly focused on the use of injectable agents under radiological control.

 The list of banned substances in sport is such that, for the serious sportsman, prescription needs some consideration.
 There should not be any problem with paracetamol or the non-steroidal anti-inflammatory drugs (NSAIDs) but avoid any codeine-based substances.
 Topical NSAIDs may be a valid alternative.
-See separate Drugs and Sport article.
+See the separate Drugs and Sport article.

 If a part is injured it will need to be rested; however, simply telling a sportsman to rest it until it gets better will lead to lack of compliance and risk of further injury.
 A discussion is needed about a programme of rehabilitation back to full activity again.
 Active rehabilitation is applicable not just to sports-related injuries but should be part of any programme of rehabilitation.
-Acute soft tissue injuries need management - see separate First Aid in General Practice article.
+Acute soft tissue injuries need management - see the separate First Aid in General Practice article.